Skip to main content

 Using in Workflows

-1. Down at the Variables section, create a new Environment Output (same as described above)
+In the Variables section, add a new variable of type Environment Output (same as described above).